Roasbeef/blips/blip-tap.md

   - MUST send an `tap_rfq_reject` message if the requested `asset_amt` is greater than the settled remote balance of that asset

+  - SHOULD take the value of `swap_type` into account when deciding whether to accept or reject the quote

   - SHOULD take the `suggested_rate_tick` values into account when deciding whether to accept or reject the quote